-What is the service of process?
+What is the service of the process?

 What steps should you take if you are served with divorce papers?

 Putting myself into your shoes, I may have been caught off guard if my spouse suddenly files for divorce from me and then hired a person to come to serve me with those divorce papers.
-It would be completely normal in my opinion to be a bit shellshocked by this for some time Anne for that surprise to turn into a paralysis where you did not know what to do.
+It would be completely normal, in my opinion, to be a bit shellshocked by this for some time Anne for that surprise to turn into a paralysis where you did not know what to do.
 However, feeling like you can't move is not an excuse to fail to answer or respond to the original petition for divorce.

 The next point that I would make is that there is a timeline in Texas for a divorce.
 That timeline begins to go into effect once you are properly served with notice of the divorce.
 As a result, you need to act sooner rather than later to ensure that you and your rights are protected.
-The specific deadline for a respondent in a divorce or other civil case to file an answer is determined by counting out 20 days from the date on which you were served and then going to the next Monday following that date.
+The specific deadline for a respondent in a divorce or other civil case to file an answer is determined by counting out 20 days from the date you were served and then going to the next Monday following that date.
 This is the date on which you must file your answer by 10:00 that morning.

 With the search for a specific deadline in mind, a reasonable question to ask would be what happens if you fail to meet the deadline that we just noted in the above paragraph.
 Failing to file your answer by this date and time means that your spouse can go ahead and complete the divorce without your participation.
-There would still be an approximate 60-day deadline from the date on which the divorce was filed for him or her to wait but assuming that this waiting period is met then you would be in danger of having a default judgment rendered against you.
+There would still be an approximate 60-day deadline from the date on which the divorce was filed for them to wait but assuming that this waiting period is met, then you would be in danger of having a default judgment rendered against you.